 Can you eat lilacs?
-This is the question I asked myself last year as flowers were blooming all over my yard.
-I thought, I wonder how many of the plants around me are edible.
-There were a few that were definitely not edible such as the irises and the deadly nightshade flowers.
-And a few definitely edible such as dandelions and violets.
-But lilacs, I just wasn’t sure.
-So I began to do a little research and it turns out that the lilac flowers are edible.
+I asked myself this question last year as flowers were blooming all over my yard.
+Working in my flower garden, I wondered how many of the plants around me were edible.
+A few I knew were definitely not edible such as irises and deadly nightshades, and I identified a few definite edibles like dandelions and violets.
+But I just wasn’t sure about the lilacs.
+So I did a little research, and it turns out that you can eat their flowers.

 Unfortunately by the time I figured it out, the blooms were starting to wilt and turn a little brown.
 Not the best for eating.
-So all year and all winter I have been looking forward to late spring/early summer when the lilacs will start to bloom again.
+So all year and all winter I have been looking forward to late spring/early summer when the lilacs start to bloom again.
 All the shades of purple, pink and white should make for some interesting dishes.
-And, I am determined to take advantage of the lilac season that lasts only about 2 weeks around here.
+I’m determined to take advantage of the season which only lasts about two weeks around us.

-The challenge here is how many ways can you think of to eat the lilac?
+How many ways can you think of to eat the lilac?
 I am going to have some lilac scones, and make some lilac syrup.
 Maybe I will add a few flowers to my salad with dinner.
-Please share your recipes and ideas with all of us in the comments below.
+Share your recipes and ideas with us in the comments below.

 Lilac Lemon Scones

 Gluten free scones are a little tricky.
-They turned out more like muffin tops, but very tasty.
+They turned out more like muffin tops, but they tasted great.